sitewards/ansible-role-thumbor/README.md

 - Does not make that server available publicly, but rather only on localhost.
 Exposing the server should be handled by another role.
+- While the thumbor configuration file exists, it has not been hugely templated -- only as required by the current implementation.
+Contributions for further extension are welcome.

 ## Justification